korandabit/profile/index.md

 ## Skilled Reflection
 Language is a powerful tool.
 It is also a dangerous one.
 We can be lured into many linguistic vices like fantasies and false news.
 With [Skilled Reflection](https://skilledreflection.org) the power of language can help clarify reality through critical investigation of our individual experiences.

+## Photography
+For a non-verbal experience, check out the photography at [Soul Snap](https://soulsnap.photos).